The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 * The Re-Opener after bursting on Phase Two is nothing special.
 Just hold Gluttony on cooldown.
 * If your group is not placing the **Second in Line** towers in max melee range, use Harvest moon for that instead.
 Otherwise use it if you are baiting the **Geirskogul** from the **Second in Line** tower.
 * If you're consistently entering your double Shroud Window after using Slice, you can use Harvest Moon somewhere before to enter your burst combo neutral and go for a normal double Shroud window.
-* Try to end this Phase with zero Soul Slice charges
+* Try to end this Phase with zero Soul Slice charges.

 ### Feint and Arcane Crest examples:

 * Feint either the first or second **Eye of the Tyrant**.
 Feinting the tankbuster tethers later might also be a good idea if your tanks need more mitigation there.
-* Use Arcane Crest for any of the **Final Chorus**, any of the **Eye of the Tyrant** and **Darkdragon Dive's**
+* Use Arcane Crest for any of the **Final Chorus**, any of the **Eye of the Tyrant** and **Darkdragon Dive's.**

 # Phase Four: The Eyes

 This is again a Phase with two targets.
 This Phase is pretty simple rotation wise.
-We won't have any AoEs to hit both targets as they are too far away from each other.
-Our only Skill which would hit both would be Plentiful Harvest but using raid buffs in this Phase will not be a gain as they will probably die or enrage before you can get off your burst.
-So we will hold Arcane Circle for the Intermission afterwards.
+We will not have any AoEs to hit both targets as they are too far away from each other.
+Our only Skill which would hit both would be Plentiful Harvest, but using raid buffs in this Phase will not be a gain as they will probably die or enrage before you can get your burst off.
+We will hold Arcane Circle for the Intermission afterwards.

 ### Notes for the Phase:

 * If you entered the Phase with an ongoing combo, continue it after Shadow of Death or it will probably expire.
 * Use Gluttony on cooldown.
 If you have a slower kill time, around 97-99 of the duty bar, you can use Gluttony twice in this Phase.
-If you end the Phase with Soul Reaver, save it for the Intermission and don't cast Soulsow
+If you end the Phase with Soul Reaver, save it for the Intermission and don't cast Soulsow.
-* If you have problems hitting the second Gluttony in this Phase due to the eyes dying too fast, try to enter the Phase with > 50 Soul gauge and instantly use Gluttony while still in the group stack and then do g/g.
+* If you have problems hitting the second Gluttony in this Phase due to the eyes dying too fast, try to enter the Phase with >50 Soul gauge and instantly use Gluttony while still in the group stack and then do g/g.
 These will be unbuffed by Shadow of Death but it will still be a gain over losing the Gluttony.
-* The Re-Opener is more comfier with no Soul Slice charges but it's not a problem if you enter with one.
-Best case you use it before Nidhogg dies and you enter with >50 Soul for Gluttony at the start
+* The Re-Opener is more comfier with no Soul Slice charges but it is not a problem if you enter with one.
+Best case, you use it before Nidhogg dies and you enter with >50 Soul for Gluttony at the start.
 * You can use one Enshroud anytime in this Phase.
 Save the second one you get for the Intermission.
 * You can use Harvest Moon for when you have to go out of melee range to swap your tether out at the beginning.